 All of New York State is currently designated an area of high transmission of COVID-19 by the Centers for Disease Control (CDC).
 The CDC guidelines recommend that all individuals, including those fully vaccinated, wear a mask indoors in public when in an area of substantial or high transmission.

 Regardless of area transmission levels, individuals must wear a mask in areas like pre-K through 12 schools, hospitals, and doctors’ offices (including all Rochester Regional Health locations), in nursing homes, on public transportation and in communal living facilities like correctional facilities, homeless shelters and group homes.
 Private businesses may also require masks for all in their establishments.

-With new guidance for vaccinated individuals from the Centers from Disease Control (CDC) being released this week, we connected with Melissa Bronstein, infection prevention specialist at Rochester Regional Health to get her take on when we should be wearing our masks both indoors and outdoors.
+We connected with Melissa Bronstein, Senior Director of Infection Prevention at Rochester Regional Health, to get her take on when we should be wearing our masks both indoors and outdoors.

-Those who have not yet been vaccinated for COVID-19, including children who are not yet eligible, should continue to wear masks when in public settings, both indoors and outdoors, when they are unable to maintain social distancing.
+Those who have not yet been vaccinated for COVID-19, including young children who are not yet eligible, should continue to wear masks when in public settings.
+This includes always wearing a mask indoors in public places and wearing a mask outdoors if you are unable to maintain social distancing.

 Face masks and coverings have been shown to slow the spread of COVID-19.
 Here's everything you need to know about face masks.Learn More

 If pain and limited movement are keeping you from living your life fully, learning more about a hip or knee replacement could be the first step toward a better life.

 Tammy Snyder, MPH, President and Chief Operating Officer (COO) of Rochester General Hospital (RGH), has been named among the nation’s “Rising stars: Healthcare Leaders Under 40” by the influential publication Becker’s Hospital Review.